Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Major Depressive Disorder.md

 Cognitive behavioral therapy is widely used to treat MDD, but other approaches can also offer benefits:

 interpersonal therapy
-psychodynamic therapyTrusted Source
+psychodynamic therapy
-mindfulness-based cognitive therapyTrusted Source humanistic therapy
+mindfulness-based cognitive therapy
+humanistic therapy

 Self-care for major depression